YAZAN420/LITERC.-CC-C/project.md

 - Upload the Arduino code to the Arduino Uno.
 - Run the Python code to process the gyro data and send it to the ESP8266.
+- choose the mode.
-- Control the car's movement by tilting the sensor or using a smartphone gyroscope.
+- mode 1 : Control the car's movement by tilting the sensor or using a smartphone gyroscope.
+- mode 2 : the car will drive by itself.

 ---